 I get it.
 We can’t all just snap our fingers and sleep more.
 In fact, nothing used to bug me quite like all the articles I read during the sleepless baby and toddler yers, describing how important it is to get sleep.
 Gah.

 But now I realize I often stay up past a reasonable hour to catch up on “just one more episode” or “just one more article” — basically giving myself some me-time, like a lot of parents do.
 But, it’s also depriving myself of sleep I need.
 And it turns out, it’s not generally worth the trade; more sleep means I can be more rested, calm, and alert during the day, so I dawdle less, actually enabling me to find that me-time during the day.

-– I’ve been taking CBD tinctures or capsules at night (as our podcast listeners well know), which not only helps me get to sleep and stay asleep, I wake up without that grogginess I’d get from a glass of Cabernet.
+– A little OTC help from the pharmacy taking CBD tinctures or Unisom’s melatonin-based Simple Slumbers at night which not only helps me get to sleep and stay asleep, I wake up without that grogginess I’d get from a glass of Cabernet.

-I am definitely a news junkie and I loooove keeping up with current events.
-But after 5 years of non-stop 24/7 emergency, tragedy, and anxiety-provoking awfulness, it took a toll on me.
+I am definitely a media/news junkie and I loooove keeping up with current events.
+But after several years of 24/7 emergency, tragedy, and anxiety-provoking awfulness, it’s taken a toll on me.

 5. Just breathe.
 Which isn’t always as easy as it sounds.